jtpereyda/boofuzz/README.md

 Like Sulley, boofuzz incorporates all the critical elements of a fuzzer:

  - Easy and quick data generation.
- - Instrumentation, AKA failure detection.
+ - Instrumentation – AKA failure detection.
  - Target reset after failure.
  - Recording of test data.